UPPMAX/R-matlab-julia-HPC/docs/r/rstudio.md

 On PDC
 ------

-Rstudio is installed on Dardel at PDC.
+RStudio is installed on Dardel at PDC.
 You can use it by logging in with ThinLinc and start it with the gfxlauncher.
 RStudio is NOT available through regular SSH -X.

 1. Login to ThinLinc desktop application by providing the following